Skip to main content

 Tailgating (also known as piggybacking) in physical security is one of the most widespread security breaches affecting businesses today that often go undetected.
 Tailgating can be simply described as the passage of an unauthorised person, forced or accidental, behind that of an authorised user.

-How and when does tailgating occur?
+How and when does tailgating or piggybacking occur?

 One of the most frequent instances of tailgating occurs when an employee politely holds open a door for a colleague or visitor.
 This unintentionally creates a security breach by enabling an unauthorised user to access the building or area.
 Another instance where tailgating can occur is when an oblivious employee allows a door to slowly close behind them, leaving the opportunity for an unauthorised user to enter via the closing door.

-What are the risks associated with tailgating?
+What are the risks?

-What solutions prevent tailgating?
+What solutions prevent this security breach?

 Tailgating (piggybacking) detection